ydodia/SDCND-Term1-P2/README.md

 ###### Output
 Return the result of the 2nd fully connected layer.

+#### Model Overview
+In layers 1 and 2, I used convolutional networks.
+In layers 3, 4 and 5 I used fully connected ones.
+This follows the flow of LeNet and the convnets aid in possible underfitting.
+The activations used are simple ReLUs, as they also help in providing a smooth, continuous approximation to the max(0,x) function.
+Additionally, I used the *dropout* technique in *Layer 4* with a value of *0.5*.
+This results in dropping half of the activations which aids to minimize overfitting.

 #### Hyperparameter Choice
 I chose my hyperparameters after some trial and error.
 The learning rate was kept fairly small at 2.5e-4 to allow for a more gradual and stable ascent in accuracy.
 300 epochs and a batch size of 128 were chosen to allow better accuracy and stability as well.
 I found that if I had used larger batches the accuracy would jump wildly.
 If I used fewer epochs, say 100, I wouldn't have gotten some appreciable, if not still marginal, increases in accuracy; increasing the epochs showed me that there was much learning still left, given no change in the other hyperparameters.